charlize1174/Mergers_and_Acquisitions_IBM/README.md

 This project demonstrates that ensemble methods like Random Forests can significantly improve prediction accuracy over single decision trees, particularly in scenarios with small datasets.
 The analysis also highlighted key drivers of acquisition costs for IBM, providing valuable insights for future strategic decisions.

 ## Repository Structure
-- `acquisitions_update_2021.csv/`: Contains the dataset used for the project.
+- `acquisitions_update_2021.csv`: Contains the dataset used for the project.
-- `M&A_Tech_ML/`: Jupyter notebook with the data exploration, model development, and evaluation steps.
+- `M&A_Tech_ML`: Jupyter notebook with the data exploration, model development, and evaluation steps.
 - `README.md`: This documentation file.